 We didn’t try to order on the site, so we don’t know if they are still in business or if they are just surfing everyday and haven’t updated the site.

 Give DaHui Wax a shot, bruddah, if you can find it.

 We will take Kanoa Igarashi’s (Pro WCT Surfer) word that this wax works as this testimonial on the site is, “Fu Wax is a necessity for me whether I am competing or free surfing.”

 Cream Surf Wax

-Also, we couldn’t confirm that this wax was made with any amount of cream.
-We’re guessing, no as the would be ineffective not to mention, gross.
+Also, we couldn’t confirm that this surf wax was made with any amount of cream.
+We’re guessing, no as that would be ineffective not to mention, gross.

 Rat Cheese Surf Wax

 Let us know what you think if you have a chance to use it.

 So, either this is one highly sought after cheese-looking surfing wax (which is not a thing), or no one is paying attention to the website and/or the company is no longer in business.
 We bet our dollar on the latter.

 Well, availability for one.
 Secondly, we really need to know what paradise smells like here.
 Have you ever smelled stinky cheese?
-That is not our definition of "smells like paradise."

 That is not our definition of “smells like paradise.”